591342534/Deceptix/README.md

 # Decepticon Communication Software ![Decepticon Icon](./Images/Decepticon_Icon.PNG "Decepticon Icon")

-**Description**: A TCP/IP application written in C++ designed to interface with and remotely control a robot to perform various tasks.
-These tasks included the ability to drive in all directions; raise or lower the front-facing arm or open and close the mounted claw.
-Real-time communication both to and from the robot was possible by implementing multiple threads which sent commands and received data (which varied from command acknowledgements to telemetry sensor data).
+**Description**: A TCP/IP application written in C++ designed to interface with and remotely control a robot to perform various commands.
+Commands included the ability to drive in all directions; raise or lower the front-facing arm and open or close the mounted claw.
+Real-time communication both to and from the robot was possible by implementing multiple threads which opened a bidirectional channel for sending and receiving commands and/or various telemetry data.

 **Team Members**: [Sean Prashad](https://github.com/SeanPrashad), [Hao Chen](https://github.com/haoRchen) and [Stephen Noble](https://github.com/hsnoble)